jhcook/cloud-native/aws/README.md

 Stopped GiB: 68
 ```

+Search all regions for unattached instances:

 ```
 $ awsUnattachedVolumes.sh myprofile
 us-west-2: vol-012a123456789abcg: 100
 Unattached GiB: 100
 ```

+Search all or specified reggions for instances and volumes that match tags:

 ```
 $ ./awsResourceByTag.py -r eu-west-1 name=test